woooocoder/woooocoder/README.md

-👋 Hi, I’m @woooocoder, a 3rd year CompSci (BS) student in the Boston area
+👋 Hi, I’m @woooocoder, a 4th year CompSci (BS) student in the Boston area

-👀 Interested in scientific computing and frontend engineering
+👀 Interested in front end web-development

 💻 Currently learning 💻
-   - JavaScript & HTML/CSS
+   - JavaScript (Node, React and Express)
-   - R (Shiny)
+   - HTML/CSS (Bootstrap and Semantic UI)
-   - Python (Pandas)
+   - MongoDB
 <!--- 🥼 What I'm Working on 🥼 --->

 <!---